Specialisation in Physiotherapy - Conceptual framework

 Creation of the Quadro de Especialidades Profissionais de Fisioterapia in Portugal

-The preparation of the proposal for this framework is included in the 2022 activity plan and continues the work already started in the framework of the Installing Commission.
+Drawing up the proposal for this framework was already part of the 2022 activity plan and continues the work started by the Installation Commission.

-Achieving the goal of creating the Specialties presupposes a set of internal stages and will necessarily culminate in a period of public discussion of the project before its final approval.
+Achieving this goal required overcoming a number of internal stages, including a period of public discussion of the project before the final approval of the General Regulation of Professional Specialities.